 Planning to visit NYC for the big parade?
 We've got you covered with when/where/how tips to get the most out of this one-of-a-kind holiday experience.

 Budget Travel is based in New York City, and we get just as swept up in the city’s holiday lights, music, and energy as any visitor.
-With the Macy’s Thanksgiving Day Parade coming up, we decided to take a peek behind the scenes to provide you with some of the best advice for getting the most out of this annual extravaganza.
+With the Macy’s Thanksgiving Day Parade coming up (including appearances by Leslie Odom Jr., Jimmy Fallon & the Roots, Gwen Stefani, Padma Lakshmi, the cast and Muppets of Sesame Street, and, of course, the one-and-only Santa Claus), we want to provide you with some of the best “live like a local” advice for getting the most out of this annual extravaganza.

-"Dress for the weather," says Whatley.
-"Pack extra hand and foot warmers and dress in layers.
-Also, wear rainproof coats and boots.
-NYC weather in late November can change quickly and you want to stay comfortable, warm and dry!"
+The weather in NYC on Thanksgiving Day can range from below freezing and windy to sunny with temps in the 60s - and it can change quickly this time of year.
+Layer up, be prepared to keep hands and feet warm, bring rainproof jackets, and wear sensible shoes.
 The NYPD has a large presence to ensure a safe and happy morning for all, but follow your usual common-sense travel practices: Keep your valuables to a minimum; avoid carrying around oversize backpacks and luggage; always pay attention to your surroundings.
 And, as we always say here in NYC, “if you see something, say something.”